 The working nation holds every commanding height of the economy firmly under its control.Karl Otto Paetel

-While, inevitably, forerunners will exist in a number of historical movements, the first known uses of the term ‘National Bolshevik’ can be traced to the years after World War I, attributed by Communist leader Karl Radek to dissident members of the workers movement who believed in the revolutionary potential of the nation state and by the German press to lawyer Paul Eltzbacher who called for post Versailles Germany to form a political alliance with Soviet Russia.
+While, inevitably, forerunners will exist in a number of historical movements, the first known uses of the term ‘National Bolshevik’ can be traced to the years after World War I. Communist leader Karl Radek described dissident members of the workers movement who believed in the revolutionary potential of the nation state as National Bolsheviks while the German press used the term to describe lawyer Paul Eltzbacher who called for post Versailles Germany to form a political alliance with Soviet Russia.

 Among sympathisers drawn from the nationalist tradition, Karl Otto Paetel called upon social revolutionaries in the National Socialist movement to reject the reactionary anti communism of the NSDAP and embrace, as the central organising principle of the nation, a council based system designed to eliminate class preference.
 His alternative ‘National Bolshevist Manifesto’ was published on the day Adolf Hitler was appointed Chancellor of Germany.

-Similar trends within Russian society during the civil war drew members of the White Russian community, notably Nikolai Ustryalov, into alliance with the Reds.
+Similar trends within Russian society during the civil war drew members of the White Russian community, notably Nikolai Ustryalov, into alliance with Red Communism.
 Although politically conservative, Ustryalov, who saw Bolshevism as the only means of regenerating Russian society, ‘borrowed’ the moniker ‘National Bolshevik’ from the ideas of Niekisch.
 Supporters of the modern Russian ‘National Bolshevik Party’, banned in 2007, are sometimes referred to as ‘NazBols‘.

 Where its activity is redirected towards the social needs of the people rather than the empowerment of ruling elites, National Bolsheviks see the nation as a liberator.
 They believe the primary obstacle to the ability of nations to build just, peaceful societies is the influence over political life of the international banking system.